The stories we tell

 It is customary to see Stanley Cup finalists not trim nor groom their hair – mustaches and beards – during the so-called “second” season of the NHL.
 The further a team goes deep into the playoffs, especially now in June, the shaggier their heads and faces look!

-It is a symbol of their commitment.
+It is a symbol of their commitment, they say.
 The shaggy beards represent a singular, grueling focus.
 Everything else besides their mission to win is not a priority.
 Surviving the two-month tournament requires immense physical grit.
 And the beards act as a badge of honor for that resilience.

 Since I finished my practicum a couple of months ago, around the time the NHL playoffs were about to begin, I too, haven’t cut my hair.
 Mind you, there’s not a lot to begin with atop my head!
-But this is likely the longest I’ve let my hair grow since I’ve been your pastor.
+But this is likely the longest I’ve let my hair grow in quite a while.

-When a new call has beckoned and lots of things are changing quickly, I feel the effects of maintaining a gruelling focus on the path ahead.
-Certain things that were once important get relegated to a lower place on the priority list – like a visit to the barber – when there is only one good focus that needs attention: The next step on the journey.
+But I have started to focus on my new call, and lots of things are changing quickly.
+I feel the effects of maintaining a gruelling focus on the path ahead.
+Certain things that were once higher up on the to-do list get relegated to a lower place on the priority list – like a visit to the barber.
+Because what matters now is just the next step on this journey.

-I want to begin and end my sermon with two different prayers from our Lutheran liturgy, framing my words today in the themes important to us at this time of transition in our lives.
+I want to begin and end my sermon with two different prayers from our Lutheran liturgy, framing my words today in the themes important to us at this time of transition in our lives as a church community.

 Let us pray: